tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 ### 9. Instructor Do: Conditionals (10 min)

 In this section, students will learn how to apply logic to the values assigned to variables.
 This establishes a workflow in which a program exhibits a specific behavior based on the evaluation of a condition.

-Open the slides and talk to the following points and associated code examples.
-Then, proceed to the instructor demo.

 **Files:**